With St Patrick’s Day approaching, I am in the mood for some good pub-inspired munchies. And these Irish Nachos are the perfect answer!

 Bake for 10-15 minutes to warm everything through and get the cheese all nice and melty.
 Serve immediately, with sour cream.

 The potatoes are the backbone of this dish, so I chose waffle fries as they are a little more sturdy and able to really carry the toppings.
 But you can also use regular french fries or cottage fries.
-If you like to make your own from fresh potato slices, go for it!
-Some people try to make these with potato chips which sounds very easy but might get tricky with all the toppings.

 For the cheese, I like to buy the bags of pre-shredded cheese.
 I’ve used both a Cheddar-Monterey Jack blend and a 3 cheese Mexican blend.
 Both were great.
 Some might prefer all shredded cheddar cheese.
 If you have a favorite flavor or blend here, go for it!

-Irish Nachos
+Storing Irish Potato Nachos

 Ingredients